leterDieu/Stellarity-mcoc/wiki/dev/docs/items/sabrewing.md

 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
-**Sabrewing** is a post-Dragon bow that can supercharge shots for extreme damage, but it takes some time to reach maximum damage.
+**Sabrewing** is a post-Dragon bow with the ability to supercharge shots for massively increased damage and arrow velocity.

+<i class="icon-minecraft icon-minecraft-enchanted-book"></i> Sabrewing can be enchanted with any Bow enchantment.

+<i class="icon-minecraft icon-minecraft-anvil"></i> Prismatic Punch can be repaired by fusing it with a different <i class="icon-minecraft icon-minecraft-bow"></i>Bow.

+<br><br>

+[TOC]

 </div>
 <div class="foka-infobox-table">
   <table id="foka-infobox--item">